Urgent and emergency care

 - Reviewing and refreshing the Urgent Emergency Care Delivery Plan, to achieve the required outcomes of the NHS’s seven pillars of urgent and emergency care:

 - 111 Calls

 - Link with the workforce workstream to develop a strategy to increase workforces across the BOB ICS area for winter, specifically domiciliary care and bank nursing over Christmas / New Year period and sessional medical staff leading up to April

 - Review the impact of the Ambulance Response Programme and identify how to improve support to crews from primary care

-- Link with BOB STP wide capacity planning activities regarding balance across planned care and urgent emergency care capacity vs projected demand
+- Link with BOB ICS wide capacity planning activities regarding balance across planned care and urgent emergency care capacity vs projected demand